-Before any funds can be released, all required initial grant documents must be completed and received by MHDC on or before 5:00 p.m. on February 4, 2024.
+Before any funds can be released, all required initial grant documents must be completed and received by MHDC.
 All documents must be submitted electronically via MHDC Online Grant Interface.
 Grantees with multiple DRF grants must submit required documentation for each grant (i.e., agencies cannot submit one of each required document for multiple DRF grants).